cloudandthings/terraform-aws-github-runners/docs/GITHUB-AUTH-SETUP.md

 github_personal_access_token_ssm_parameter = "/path/to/parameter"
 ```

 Store your token in AWS Systems Manager Parameter Store as a `SecureString` type parameter.
-YOu provide the SSM parameter path as input.
+You provide the SSM parameter path as input.

 The module will retrieve it and use it to create the CodeBuild credential.